 Between 2017 and 2019, Tadej Vindiš developed together with Frank Davies and Drew Richards a custom-built 220-degree video and audio recorder for the Seeing I project.
 The head mounted wearable recorder was the first of its kind, designed to record continuously for 24 hours from a first-person point-of-view, generating footage for a VR headset.

-Tadej is currently a Producer of Seeing I, and contributes to the project's research into technical challenges of real to virtual environments, and contributed to Seeing I project's wider research, which investigates the physical and psychological consequences of long-durational VR experiences, and the effects of virtual immersion on the formation of self through virtual otherness.
+As part of the development of the recorder, Tadej conducted research in the technical challenges of real to virtual environments, and contributed to Seeing I project's wider research, which investigates the physical and psychological consequences of long-durational VR experiences, and the effects of virtual immersion on the formation of self through virtual otherness.

 The material on this page is courtesy of Seeing I.

 The bespoke, custom-built recorder was developed for the specific needs of the Seeing I project.
 Through a two-year research and development process, the device went through various prototypes and substential testing, tackling the key challenges of durational recording from the first-person point-of-view, such as consistent battery supply, sufficient and continious video and audio processing, data storage and wearable ergonomics.

 The final and third prototype is capable of continuous (up to 36 hours) 220x165 degree HD video and stereo audio recording from a first-person point-of-view.
 The system is designed with Raspberry Pis and in two parts; a head-mounted, custom-built camera rig with three Raspberry Pi Camera Modules and two microphones, and a body-mounted system with three Raspberry Pi computers and a battery supply.

 In the summer of 2019, the recorder undergone final testing by successfully recording twelve people’s lives for a full day – from when they woke up in the morning till when they went to sleep.
 The recorded footage was then used for the 7-day, public trial-run of the Seeing I project at Ars Electronica 2019.